phanan/poddle/README.md

 $episodes = $poddle->getEpisodes();
 ```

+By default, `getEpisodes` will throw an error if any of the episodes is malformed.
+If you want a more forgiving behavior, pass `true` into the call to silently ignore the invalid episodes.

 This method returns a [lazy collection](https://laravel.com/docs/11.x/collections#lazy-collections) of `\PhanAn\Poddle\Values\Episode` objects.
 You can iterate over the collection to access each episode:

 ```php